 10. Selling Fonts.

+Most of her fonts sell at $12 and $15 and have dozens of different fonts she has developed.
 Think you can do the same?
 Well, it starts with a step forward.

 11. Paid Digital Magazines

-Newsletters and Magazines are seeing renaissance and websites like Entrepreneur still do well with both their digital and print magazines.
-The secret is choosing a niche and sticking by it, then building your authoring on the topics of interests.
+Newsletters and Magazines are seeing a renaissance and websites like Entrepreneur still do well with both their digital and print magazines.
+The secret is choosing a niche and sticking by it, then building your authoring on the topics of interest.
 Once you launch your magazine, the readers of your blog would be willing to subscribe to receive an issue every month and get updated on the latest developments in their industry.

-Your magazine team should be dedicated in providing exceptionally useful articles for the magazines so as to retain subscribers.
+Your magazine team should be dedicated to providing exceptionally useful articles for the magazines so as to retain subscribers.
 According to Foundr, your digital magazine should serve other purposes as well that will overall generate revenue for your Media business.
 These functions include building social media followers, building relationships with gurus, marketing and generating revenue.

 12. Membership sites

 Though demanding, but are not as demanding as offering professional services.
-You will create exclusive content that members will have access to and continue add relevant content every week or every month on your site.
-This way you will engage your members and given them something of value that will compel them to renew their memberships every time.
+You will create exclusive content that members will have access to and continue to add relevant content every week or every month on your site.
+This way you will engage your members and give them something of value that will compel them to renew their memberships every time.

 Once you’ve structured your membership site and have your content strategy in place, you will only need to install and set up your platform and upload your content.
-With membership sites, you can offer any product including industry reports, job alerts, courses, eBooks, live Q&A, stock photos etc.
+With membership sites, you can offer any product including industry reports, job alerts, courses, eBooks, live Q&A, stock photos, etc.

 13. Planners and Printables.

 Productivity tools are in high demand and planners are easiest to make if you are a creative and a great organizer.
 Planners make work easier and can be created for almost any niche.
 Anything from recipe plans, editorial calendar, blog topics ideas, book planning, personal planners to New Year goals planners work.
-Your customers can then purchase ready-to print versions of these planners and use them accordingly
+Your customers can then purchase ready-to-print versions of these planners and use them accordingly

-There are definitely more than 13 types of digital products, but what we’ve discussed here today are some which you should give a try.
+There are definitely more than 13 types of digital products, but what we’ve discussed here today are some of which you should give a try.
 Selling digital products is a great way to pay your bills as you establish your business and move up the ladder to creating something even more phenomenal.